Orb-weaver spider: Reproduction

 Araneid species either mate at the central hub of the web, where the male slowly traverses the web, trying not to get eaten, and when reaching the hub, mounts the female; or the male constructs a mating thread inside or outside the web to attract the female via vibratory courtship, and if successful, mating occurs on the thread.

 In the cannibalistic and polyandrous orb-web spider Argiope bruennichi, the much smaller males are attacked during their first copulation and are cannibalized in up to 80% of the cases.
-All surviving males die after their second copulation, a pattern observed on other Argiope species.
+All surviving males die after their second copulation, a pattern observed in other Argiope species.
 Whether a male survives his first copulation depends on the duration of the genital contact; males that jump off early (before 5 seconds) have a chance of surviving, while males that copulate longer (greater than 10 seconds) invariably die.
 Prolonged copulation, although associated with cannibalism, enhances sperm transfer and relative paternity.

 When males mated with a nonsibling female, the duration of their copulation was prolonged, and consequently the males were cannibalized more frequently.
 When males mated with a sibling female, they copulated briefly, thus were more likely to escape cannibalism.
 By escaping, their chance of mating again with an unrelated female likely would be increased.
 These observations suggest that males can adaptively adjust their investment based on the degree of genetic relatedness of the female to avoid inbreeding depression.